 If you’re reading this, you’ve probably seen your fair share of alerts reminding you to update your system.
 Perhaps your Windows OS has released a new update, or maybe your antivirus software needs a new patch.
 As frustrating as these frequent scenarios are, updates and patches are a fact of life.

-Without conducting regular security patches, your company’s endpoints and systems are only as good as their current protective measures; which is problematic judging by the plethora of attacks Australian businesses have encountered in 2016.
+Without conducting regular security patches, your company’s endpoints and systems are only as good as their current protective measures; which is problematic judging by the plethora of attacks Australian businesses have encountered every year.
 Large organisations like Big W and government agencies like the Bureau of Meteorology have suffered huge losses from hackers exploiting known security vulnerabilities.

 In fact, according to Trustwave, a US-based security firm; one in seven Australian businesses fail to assess their security vulnerabilities despite considering it a top priority.